nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 5. Information Fields & Prefixes

-Here is a list of prefixes that ConnectUS uses when taking paramters.
+Here is a list of prefixes that ConnectUS uses when taking parameters.

 - [5.1 Name: `n/`](#51-name-n)
 - [5.2 Phone: `p/`](#52-phone-p)